TelegramBots/book/src/4/passport/key.md

 # Import RSA Key

 In order to decrypt the credentials you need to provide the private RSA key to [DecryptCredentials] method.
-If you might have the RSA key in [PEM format], you cannot simply instantiate a [RSA .NET object] from it.
+If you have the RSA key in [PEM format], you cannot simply instantiate an [RSA .NET object] from it.
 Here we discuss two ways of importing your PEM private key.

 ## From PEM Format

 This is the easier option and recommended **for development time only**.
-We can generate a [RSA .NET object] from PEM key using [BouncyCastle package].
+We can generate an [RSA .NET object] from the PEM format using the [BouncyCastle package].

 ```bash
 dotnet add package BouncyCastle